 These GRE prep apps are free, so test-takers can prepare without spending any money.

-The GRE study apps who garnered high ratings are the following:
+The GRE study apps that garnered high ratings are the following:

 - Vocabulary Builder – Test Prep.
 4.7 star ratings, more than 99,000 reviews, and over 5 million downloads.